erebboah/AdvancedInformatics_Week6-10_Pipelines/README.md

 A screenshot of a random section of the Drosophila genome (chr2L:1,030,879-1,204,340) with the ATAC-seq `bigwig` tracks can be found at `ATACseq/figures/chr2L-1030879-1204340.png`:

 ![UCSC](https://github.com/erebboah/AdvancedInformatics_Week6-10_Pipelines/blob/main/ATACseq/figures/chr2L-1030879-1204340.png?raw=true)

-# Advanced Informatics Week 10 Project
-The goal of the last week was to incorporate what we have learned throughout the course into a final project.